The Government has decided to change the statutory framework governing New Zealand’s Public Service.

 - affirming the constitutional role of the Public Service in supporting New Zealand’s democratic form of government.

-Major decisions are grouped in the five areas that will enable the Public Service to join up services around New Zealanders’ needs, secure public trust and confidence and ensure it remains well paced to service New Zealand in the future.
+Major decisions are grouped in the five areas that will enable the Public Service to join up services around New Zealanders’ needs, secure public trust and confidence and ensure it remains well placed to service New Zealand in the future.
 They are:

 - A unified Public Service